Chart Color Schemes

 Educational attainment in Bega - Tathra aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high at 27.7%, including primary education (11.2%), secondary education (7.6%), and tertiary education (2.7%).
-There are eight schools operating in the region, educating approximately 2,024 students with typical Australian school conditions (ICSEA: 1006) offering balanced educational opportunities.
-The schools include five primary, one secondary, and two K-12 institutions.
-Bega-Tathra functions as an education hub with 22.1 school places per 100 residents, significantly above the regional average of 12.7, attracting students from surrounding communities.
+There are eight schools operating in the region, educating approximately 2,024 students, with typical Australian school conditions (ICSEA: 1006).
+The educational mix includes five primary, one secondary, and two K-12 schools.
+The area functions as an education hub with 22.1 school places per 100 residents, significantly above the regional average of 12.7, attracting students from surrounding communities.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education